-A CAUTION: Do not remove the metal data plates attached to the heater base assembly.
-The data plates contain important warranty information.
+A CAUTION: Do not remove the metal data plates from the grate assembly.
+The data plates contain important product information

 - 1. Remove logs and heater base assembly from carton.
 Note: Do not pick up heater base assembly by burners.
 This could damage heater.
 Always handle base assembly by grate. - 2.
 Remove all protective packaging applied to logs and heater for shipment. - 3.
 Check all items for any shipping damage.
 If damaged, promptly inform dealer where you bought heater.